Iranian Cultural Counselor Stresses Familys Role In Societal Resilience Amid Palestinian Struggle - UrduPoint

 Iranian Cultural Counselor Stresses Family's Role In Societal Resilience Amid Palestinian Struggle

-Iran Embassy’s Cultural Counselor, Majid Meshki on Wednesday underscored the pivotal role of a robust family structure in fostering resilience within societies drawing inspiration from the unwavering spirit of Palestinian nation

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th May, 2024) Iran Embassy’s Cultural Counselor, Majid Meshki on Wednesday underscored the pivotal role of a robust family structure in fostering resilience within societies drawing inspiration from the unwavering spirit of Palestinian nation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th May, 2024) Cultural Counselor of Iranian Embassy, Majid Meshki has underscored pivotal role of a robust family structure in fostering resilience within societies by drawing inspiration from the unwavering spirit of Palestinian nation.

-Addressing a seminar on “Impact of War in Gaza on the families, women and children, of Palestine’’, he emphasized the enduring strength of nations rooted in familial bonds.
+Addressing a seminar on “Impact of War in Gaza on the families, women and children, of Palestine and the Responsibility of Women’’ the other day, he emphasized the enduring strength of nations rooted in familial bonds.

 Meshki said how the Palestinian people, despite enduring decades of conflict and oppression, had demonstrated remarkable resilience in their struggle for self-determination.